 If you're still making payments on a car, your lender has a lien on the vehicle's title.
 This means that if you were to stop making payments, the lender has a right to repossess the car.

 Trading in a car with a lien on the title is possible, but that lien has to be removed before the vehicle can legally be sold to a dealership.
-And, usually, if a car buying customer brings a car to trade in that they still owe money on, they're in one of two situations.
+And, usually, if a car-buying customer brings a car to trade in that they still owe money on, they're in one of two situations.

 Trading in a Car with Equity

 In a best-case scenario, the buyer who wants to trade in a vehicle that they're making payments on has equity in the vehicle.
-This means that the car's current trade-in value is higher than their loan balance.
+This means that the car's current trade-in value is higher than its loan balance.
 In this situation, the trade-in process is fairly simple.

 For example, let's say that a buyer wants to purchase a $25,000 vehicle.
 They also want to trade in a car that's valued at $8,000.
 This buyer still owes $5,000 on their current loan, but that's OK.
 The dealer simply pays off the loan balance and applies the remaining $3,000 toward the purchase price of the new car.